 In my unbiased opinion, the opinion was influenced by the brief in several respects.

 I didn’t intend for the first substantive post here to be devoted to shameless self-promotion, but it’s not every day that a Supreme Court justice gives you a shout-out during an oral argument.

 Posted in "personal", Corpus linguistics & lexicography, FCC v.
-AT&T, Ginsburg, Law, Law & corpus linguistics, Law & linguistics, Roberts, Self-promotion, Statutory interpretation, Words
+AT&T, Ginsburg, Law, Law and corpus linguistics, Law and linguistics, Roberts, Self-promotion, Statutory interpretation, Words & phrases